 The graphic above compares induction heating with other heat sources.
 More transferable heat means that the energy is used and transferred in a localized, precise manner.
 The graphic illustrates that induction heating is clearly superior over other heating methods often applied in a production process.

-So, in a nutshell, the benefits of induction are a production-boosting speed of heating, less footprint due to a reduced energy use and enhanced workplace safety.
+So, in a nutshell, the benefits of induction are a production-boosting rate of heating, less footprint due to reduced energy use and enhanced workplace safety.
 In short, induction helps you become cleaner and greener.

-Now, induction heating's optimal use and application depends largely on expert advise.
+Now, expert guidance is critical when determining the right induction solution for an application.
 Are you considering switching from torch or furnace heating to induction?
-Learn more about our exceptional lab testing service THE LAB at Ambrell.
-Are you interested in learning more about the features of this remarkable heating technology?
+Learn more about our exceptional lab testing service from THE LAB at Ambrell.
+Are you interested in learning more about the benefits of induction heating?
 Take a look at our extensive video library and see induction heating in action!